Faculty should refer to the links below to update the listing in the course catalog for a department or program.

 Departmental Section Introductions should be organized in up to ten sections, which will be maintained and revised every three years unless there are significant CPC approved changes to requirements.

-Section 9: Cross-listed courses.
-If your department or program will be offering CPC-approved cross-listed courses from other departments or programs, please list all of those courses here, giving number and title.
+- Cross-listed courses.
+If your department or program offers CPC-approved cross-listed courses from other departments or programs, please list all of those courses here, giving the number and title.

 Remember to keep your descriptions as general as you can so you do not have to change the description when you tweak the course content.
 If a course is taught by a rotating list of faculty and each has a slight twist on the class, we recommend putting a more basic description in the catalog, with a note about various directions the course may take.